Captainarash/The_Holy_Book_of_X86/README.md

 **https://twitter.com/KernelFarm**
 **https://twitter.com/arash_tc**

-A complete guide to x86 architecture, assembly, memory management, paging, segmentation, SMM, BIOS....
+A simple guide to x86 architecture, assembly, memory management, paging, segmentation, SMM, BIOS....

     This book tends to overview and teach x86 subjects in the eyes of a reverse engineer, malware analyst or a hacker.
 We're not going to teach you how to build an OS or other subjects that are not related to those